dildeolupbiten/TkAstroDb/README.md

 ![img14](https://user-images.githubusercontent.com/29302909/96901528-108c0e80-149c-11eb-99ca-a8caa9c64130.png)

 After the calculation is completed, users should see a message that states that the calculation is completed.
 And also users should see a new nested directory in the main directory that includes the **output.log** and the **observed_values.xlsx** files.
-The name of the directories would change according to the selected category, house system, rodden rating, checkbuttons.
+The name of the directories would change according to the selected category, house system, rodden rating, orb factors and checkbuttons.

 ![img15](https://user-images.githubusercontent.com/29302909/96901522-0f5ae180-149c-11eb-96e9-f293e1910a0e.png)